fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 This surcharge is a per-message-segment fee that may vary over time.
 If the surcharge rates are expected to change, the SMS pricing table is updated 30 days before the implementation of any price changes.

+Carrier fees are included in the Calling Plan alloted messages.
+For overages, carrier fees will be added to usage fees, per message.

 ### Billing and reporting

 Detailed SMS usage on a per-message basis can be analyzed in the Teams Admin Center, under Analytics & reports.

-Costs incurred for usage can be monitored and managed depending on the type of billing account that is used for invoicing.
+Costs incurred for usage-to-date can be monitored and managed depending on the type of billing account that is used for invoicing.
 An example of billing account types and respective cost management methods can be reviewed in the following table:

 |Billing account type |Cost management method |
 |:-----|:-----|